-The property rights component assesses the extent to which a country's legal framework allows individuals to freely accumulate private property, secured by clear laws that are enforced effectively by the government.
+The property rights component assesses the extent to which a country's legal framework allows individuals to accumulate private property freely, secured by clear laws that the government enforces effectively.
 Relying on a mix of survey data and independent assessments, it provides a quantifiable measure of the degree to which a country's laws protect private property rights and the extent to which those laws are respected.
 It also assesses the likelihood that private property will be expropriated by the state.